Vandivier/tweet-to-dynamo/README.md

 8. Create a new [Twitter App](https://developer.twitter.com)

+    a.
+In your Lambda function, add these environmental variables from the Twitter App: [consumer_key, consumer_secret, access_token, access_token_secret]

 9. Create a new AWS API Gateway.
 Name the API `gateway-app-s3-tweet-to-dynamo`.

     a.
 Link create a POST endpoint method on a resource called `/tweet` and link it to your `getLatestTweetByUsername` Lambda.